 In connection with the acquisition of the Aquadex Business, we entered into a manufacturing and supply agreement with Baxter.
-Cost of sales reflects the agreed-upon price paid to Baxter for the manufacturing of the disposables and consoles, as well as startup costs associated with the transfer of manufacturing activities to our facilities in Eden Prairie, Minnesota.
+In 2017, we provided notice to Baxter to cease the manufacturing of the Aquadex product line and we began transitioning activities in house.
+In August 2018, we announced that the transfer of all manufacturing activities was complete.